 Dear sister, thank you for writing us with your concerns.
 As a wife and mother, the situation you are dealing with must be a difficult one for you.
-As you love your husband and son both very deeply I’m sure, you are probably quite torn on how to meet the needs of both parties and bring peace to your home.
+As you love your husband and your son both very deeply I’m sure, you are probably quite torn on how to meet the needs of both parties and bring peace to your home.

 Unfortunately, it is a very materialistic world we are living in.
 Materialism syndrome is a disease that is affecting youth and adults in many countries, so know that you are not alone in trying to combat this.
 The excessive materialism that parents are facing now requires teamwork and dedication to raising children in a home that is filled with love, support, discipline and understanding.
 We must do our best to create an environment in our homes where parents work together to provide our young people with all they need to face the often vicious world outside.
 This begins with the parents and the parental relationship.
-When parents are working together, on the same page, supporting one another and helping each other this can occur.
+When parents are working together on the same page supporting one another and helping each other, this can occur.
 If not, then it might be a difficult situation, which is probably what you are feeling right now.
 Parents are the ones with the ability to dictate the culture of the home.
 They set rules, they instruct, they dictate patterns of living and lifestyle and others.
 When parents are working as a team, they can be a powerful force in molding their children in a positive way.
 However, if the parents’ relationship is strained or prone to fighting and a lot of disagreement, the children will undoubtedly bear the brunt.
 This negative culture will greatly impact on the children in numerous ways.

-Teenage children like your son also need a stable father who can befriend them, and who can help and guide them into adulthood.
-There is a saying by Sayyidina `Ali (RA), who in reference to rearing children is reported to have said:
+Teenage children, like your son, also need a stable father who can befriend them, and who can help and guide them into adulthood.
+There is a saying by Sayyidina `Ali (RA) who, in reference to rearing children, is reported to have said:

 “Play with them until they’re seven, give them discipline until they’re fourteen, be their friend until they’re twenty one, then untie the rope.”